grpc/grpc-go/examples/features/encryption/README.md

 In mutual TLS (mTLS), the client and the server authenticate each other. gRPC allows users to configure mutual TLS at the connection level.

+In this example, we use the public/private keys created ahead:

+* "server_cert.pem" contains the server certificate (public key).
+* "server_key.pem" contains the server private key.
+* "ca_cert.pem" contains the certificate (certificate authority) that can verify the server's certificate.
+* "client_cert.pem" contains the client certificate (public key).
+* "client_key.pem" contains the client private key.
+* "client_ca_cert.pem" contains the certificate (certificate authority) that can verify the client's certificate.

 In normal TLS, the server is only concerned with presenting the server certificate for clients to verify.
 In mutual TLS, the server also loads in a list of trusted CA files for verifying client presented certificates with.